DOT Physical Exam for CDL and Non-CDL License Drivers

 How to Manage Blood Pressure for Physical Exam

 We understand how important it is for you to pass your physical exam.
-To help prepare yourself for the appointment, here are things you can do in the days and weeks leading up to your exam:
+Therefore, it is important that you prepare yourself for the exam.
+You can do the things listed below in the days and weeks leading up to your exam:

 - Take your medication every day as prescribed and on schedule